 How should you floss with braces?

 The thing that prevents you from flossing the traditional way is the archwire – the wire that runs through each brace bracket to connect them all together.
 Dental floss gets stuck half way down, so you need to thread the floss through each gap below the wire, too.
 Trying to thread the flimsy floss through each hole can be pretty fiddly and frustrating, and you may not have the patience to keep it up for the year or two while you're wearing braces.

 Fortunately, there are a number of different products that can make it easier to clean plaque and food debris from around your teeth and brace brackets.
+These also work well if you need to floss with a fixed retainer.
 Take a look and see if any of these would make life easier for you:

 Dental floss threaders

 If you're happy with your regular floss and just want an easier way to get it into position, a floss threader should do the job.
 These are flexible, needle-like devices which pull the floss under the wire so you can floss like normal.

 GUM Eez-Thru Floss Threaders come in a pack of 25, which should last a while since they can be used more than once.

 How to use floss threaders for braces

 You simply insert your floss through the eye of the threader, then thread it under a section of wire.
 You can then floss as normal.
 It might be time-consuming at first, but you should soon get used to the technique.
 See a floss threader being used on braces in the video below:

 Dental floss is available waxed or unwaxed and as single strand (monofilament) or multi strand (multifilament).
 You'll find that waxed monofilament floss glides more easily around your braces and is less likely to snag or get stuck.